leepingtay/time_series_forecasting_energy/README.md

 ## Time Series Forecasting on Energy Consumption Data Using XGBoost
-This project is to perform time series forecasting on energy consumption data using XGBoost model in Python.
-The model has the accuracy of 91 percent.
+This project is to perform time series forecasting on energy consumption data using XGBoost model in Python

 ## Project Goal
 To predict energy consumption data using XGBoost model.